I, Natalie Taylor, have had the worst day of my life.

 I guess I should have known better, but you know how things never dawn on you until you’re right in the middle of them?
 You’re thinking, this is not good, but I’ll be okay, and then things turn out worse than you imagined.

-BFF has been stalking me for half an hour.
+“Have you seen Frankie?”
 All I want to do is find Frankie and go home.

 And that’s when I realized that Frankie was gone, for who knows what reason, and I was stranded.
 No ride home.